 To report a complaint of sexual misconduct or discrimination, please submit this online form or you can contact the University’s Title IX Coordinator to file a report or for inquiries:

 Mikhel Kushner, Title IX Coordinator

 Mandatory training has been assigned to all students: https://oei.umbc.edu/training/.

 The team is responding by email, phone, and WebEx to both new and ongoing matters.

 No parking permits will be required or issued for Spring 2021.
 All students who will be parking a vehicle on campus for the fall semester must register their vehicles on their myUMBC Parking Portal.

 UMBC is dedicated to supporting and empowering all of its LGBTQ+ students, faculty, and staff in any way it can.
 From the staff at the Mosaic Center to the Women’s Center to our volunteers in the Pride Center to weekly organizational meetings, there’s a strong diverse community waiting for you to be a part of it.
 Please check out some of the opportunities available, because we can’t wait to meet you!

 Residential Life provides facilities, services, and programs that support the academic mission of the institution and enhance the quality of life for students that live on campus.
 Residential Life staff encourages the personal, social, academic, and leadership development of resident students and prepare them to be active and responsible citizens within the UMBC community and beyond.

 The Shriver Center

-During the fall semester the Shriver Center will offer safe and approved service-learning and community engagement experiences to address racial and social inequities.
+During the spring semester the Shriver Center will offer safe and approved service-learning and community engagement experiences to address racial and social inequities.